gokdt/quadlayer/README.md

 # Quad Layer

-Quad Layer is a Slack bot that integrates GPT-4 API into Slack.
+Quad Layer is a Slack bot that integrates LLMs (including from OpenAI, Anthropic, and more thanks to [LiteLLM](https://github.com/BerriAI/litellm)) into Slack.
 It is written from scratch in Python using [Bolt for Python](https://slack.dev/bolt-python/concepts).

 ## Features